- Location: Virginia

 Uninsured Motorist Fee

-If you are unable to purchase insurance before registering your vehicle, you may pay a $500 uninsured motorist fee, which will allow you to register and operate your vehicle for one year.
+If you are unable to purchase insurance before registering your vehicle, you may pay a $500 uninsured motorist fee, which will allow you to register and operate your vehicle for 1 year.
 Please note that the uninsured fee is not an insurance policy; you will be held liable for any accidents or damages to your vehicle or to others.

 For additional information regarding VA liability insurance requirements, feel free to visit our guide to Virginia car insurance.